mattpanyor/thames-trust/README.md

 * [Sameerah Khalid](https://github.com/The-real-sammy)

 ## Credit
-* App logo and Product icons are from [SVG Repo](https://www.svgrepo.com/svg/429650/bank-business-tools-piggy-2)
+* App logo, product icons, and other SVGs are from [SVG Repo](https://www.svgrepo.com/svg/429650/bank-business-tools-piggy-2)
 ## License
 Please refer to the LICENSE in the repo.